 One of the most important aspects of an Expert Witness’ work is getting paid!

-Unfortunately, getting paid can also often be the most difficult part of the Expert's brief.
-In order to assist both Experts and those instructing them The Academy of Experts produces Model Terms of Engagement.
+Unfortunately, getting paid can also often be the most difficult part of the Expert’s brief.
+In order to assist both Experts and those instructing them The Academy of Experts produces Model Terms of Engagement (see the Resource Centre for more variations).

 These are a set of clear standard terms designed to protect both the Expert and the Expert’s clients.